Bayesian Algorithmic Mechanism Design: Introduction

-Two items must be clarified.
-First, there are many ways one might attempt to monotonize a non-monotone function (i.e., choose intervals in step 1 of the reduction), and most of them are incompatible with mechanism design.
-To address this issue we develop a monotonizing technique for allocation rules, adapted from the a standard {\em ironing procedure} from the field of Bayesian optimal mechanism design (introduced by Myerson~\cite{mye-81} for monotonizing {\em virtual valuation functions}, a fundamental construct for the objective of profit maximization).
-Second, we must also determine payments for our monotonized allocation rule.
+Three items must be clarified.
+First, there are many ways one might try to choose intervals in Step 1 of the reduction and most of them are incompatible with mechanism design.
+To address this issue, we develop a monotonizing technique for allocation rules (adapted from the standard {\em ironing procedure} from the field of Bayesian optimal mechanism design~\cite{mye-81}).
+Second, we are unlikely to have access the functional form of the allocation rule.
+To address this issue, we estimate the allocation rule by sampling the distribution and making black-box calls to the algorithm.
+These estimates can be made precise enough to enable arbitrary small loss in welfare (i.e., a fully polynomial time approximation scheme).
+Finally, we must also determine payments for our monotonized allocation rule.
 For this, a general approach of Archer et al.~\cite{APTT-03} suffices.